apurbar06/Closure-Super-key-and-Candidate-key/README.md

-# Closor, Super key and Candidate key
+# Find closure of all possible combination of attributes also find Super key and Candidate key
 ---